fei-protocol/fei-protocol-core/docs/protocol/trading/feirouter.md

 ) external payable returns (uint256 amountOut);
 ```

-Buy at least `amountOutMin` FEI for ETH and send the ETH to address `to` before the block timestamp exceeds `deadline`.
+Buy at least `amountOutMin` FEI for ETH and send the FEI to address `to` before the block timestamp exceeds `deadline`.

 Calculates the reward received by calculating how much the balance of "to" increased beyond the expected amountOut.

 Revert if the FEI reward received is less than `minReward`.

+{% hint style="warning" %}
+If you get a `UNISWAP_V2:TRANSFER`\_`FAILED` error then you may have ran out of gas, or there was another error inside the UniswapIncentive hook execution for the FEI transfer
+{% endhint %}

 ### sellFei